Mod-phi convergence I: Normality zones and precise deviations: Dependency graphs and mod-Gaussian convergence

 \subsection{Sums of random variables with a sparse dependency graph}

 An immediate application of Theorem \ref{thm:dependencygraphsrefined} is the following general result on sums of weakly dependent random variables, to be compared with \cite[\S2.3]{Pen02}.
-Let $X_n=\sum_{i=1}^{N_n} Y_i$ be a sum of random variables, where the $Y_i$'s have a dependency graph of degree $D_n-1$, and satisfy $\|Y_i\|_r \leq A$ for some $A \geq 0$ and every $r \geq 1$.
+Let $X_n=\sum_{i=1}^{N_n} Y_i$ be a sum of random variables, where the $Y_i$'s have a dependency graph of degree $D_n-1$, and satisfy $\|Y_i\|_\infty \leq A$ for some $A \geq 0$ (independent of $i$).
+We also assume that $X_n$ is not deterministic, so that its variance is non-zero.